Today we’re sharing a fun set of printable creative prompts for kids.

 Is a “creative child” one who is blessed with great talent?

-Creative activities should be judgement-free and are relaxing and therapeutic.
+Creative activities should be judgment-free and are relaxing and therapeutic.
 This is why people lose track of time when drawing, painting or crafting – it’s a bit like meditating.

-Often kids will just start drawing, crafting or building things because the mood strikes them and they feel like it.
+Often kids will start drawing, crafting, or building things because the mood strikes them and they feel like it.
 But, sometimes they’re bored and need a little bit of prompting.